marketmuse/editor/README.md

 ### MMSEditor props

-`MMSEditor` component accepts the following props.
+`MMSEditor` is the Editor provider, it's responsible for keeping the state and managing the editor.
+It accepts the following props.

 * **className** *(string)* - Apply a class name to the editor container (the render output of `component`).
 By default, it will already have `mms--editor`, and provided class names will be appended.
 This also makes styling the editor root with `styled-components` or similar libraries possible.